a new source of energy

 Established in 2012, Khondrion is focused on the development of innovative therapies for inherited mitochondrial diseases.

-To accelerate the discovery and development of its potential medicines for mitochondrial diseases, Khondrion collaborates with a global clinical and academic network.
+To accelerate the discovery and development of its potential medicines for mitochondrial diseases, Khondrion collaborates with patient organisations worldwide and a global clinical and academic network.

 our leadership team

 Chief Executive Officer

 Chief Scientific Officer

 Chief Medical Officer